Archery: Hunting

 Using archery to take game animals is known as "bow hunting".
 Bow hunting differs markedly from hunting with firearms, as distance between hunter and prey must be much shorter to ensure a humane kill.
 The skills and practices of bow hunting therefore emphasize very close approach to the prey, whether by still hunting, stalking, or waiting in a blind or tree stand.
 In many countries, including much of the United States, bow hunting for large and small game is legal.
 Bow hunters generally enjoy longer seasons than are allowed with other forms of hunting such as black powder, shotgun, or rifle.
 Usually, compound bows are used for large game hunting due to the relatively short time it takes to master them as opposed to the longbow or recurve bow.
 These compound bows may feature fiber optic sights, stabilizers, and other accessories designed to increase accuracy at longer distances.
 Using a bow and arrow to take fish is known as "bow fishing".

 Modern competitive archery

 Competitive archery involves shooting arrows at a target for accuracy from a set distance or distances.
 This is the most popular form of competitive archery worldwide and is called target archery.
 A form particularly popular in Europe and America is field archery, shot at targets generally set at various distances in a wooded setting.
 Competitive archery in the United States is governed by USA Archery and National Field Archery Association (NFAA), which also certifies instructors.

-Para-archery is an adaptation of archery for athletes with a disability, governed by the World Archery Federation (WA), and is one of the sports in the Summer Paralympic Games.
+Para-archery is an adaptation of archery for athletes with a disability, governed by the World Archery (WA) and is one of the sports in the Summer Paralympic Games.
 There are also several other lesser-known and historical forms of archery, as well as archery novelty games and flight archery, where the aim is to shoot the greatest distance.